Bui Vien Walking Street: Perfect Place for Saigon Night Life

 Bui Vien street is a must-visit place if you are looking for some BBQ.
 Unlike what you have in mind, the BBQ is served by street vendors rather than restaurants.
 The recipe is simple, but some dishes in the skewers always make a great impression for Vietnamese cuisine.

-• Sample Snail Dishes
+- Sample Many Local Snail Dishes

 5. Directions and How to Get to Bui Vien Walking Street?